-- Your deductible: Generally, the higher the deductible, the lower the cost of your policy and vice-versa
+- Deductible: The higher the deductible, the lower the cost of your policy and vice-versa

-- Replacement cost value: The more expensive the property value, the more expensive your policy will be
+- Replacement costs: The more expensive the property is to rebuild, the more expensive it will be to insure

 - Property location: Vacation rental insurance cost varies greatly by location

-- Amenities: A swimming pool, hot tub, fireplace and wood-burning stove all increase the policy cost because of the added risk
+- Amenities: A swimming pool, hot tub, fireplace, and wood-burning stove all increase the policy cost because of the added risk

 - Rental frequency: If you primarily use the property as a second home or vacation home, the cost is generally less than if you use it primarily as a short-term rental